MohamedMohsen01/Walmert-Sales-Analysis-SQL/README.md

 | rating                  | Rating                                  | FLOAT(2, 1)    |

-## Approach Used
+## Methodology

-**Data Understanding**
+**Data Understanding:**

-Familiarize myself with the dataset's structure, including the available columns, data types, and any provided documentation or data dictionary.
+Familiarized with dataset structure, columns, data types, and data dictionary.
-Gained an understanding of the specific business questions or objectives that need to be addressed using the dataset.
+Identified specific business questions or objectives.

-**Data Cleaning and Preprocessing** my role in data wrangling and cleaning involved several tasks to ensure the data was in a usable and reliable format.
-Here are some key steps I took:

-##### 1. Data Assessment:####
-I assessed the quality and structure of the data to identify any issues or inconsistencies that needed to be addressed.
-This involved checking for missing values, outliers, inconsistent formatting, or data entry errors.

-Data Cleaning: I performed data cleaning operations to address the identified issues.
-This included tasks such as:

-- Handling Missing Values: I employed techniques like imputation or deletion, depending on the nature of the missing data.
+**Data Assessment:**

+Evaluated data quality and structure for issues like missing values, outliers, and formatting inconsistencies.

+**Data Cleaning and Preprocessing:**

+Conducted data wrangling tasks to ensure reliable and usable data:
+Handled missing data using imputation or deletion.
-- Removing Duplicates: I eliminated any duplicate records or entries to ensure data integrity.
+Removed duplicate records for data integrity.
-- Standardizing Formats: I standardized the formats of data fields, such as dates, currencies, or units, to ensure consistency.
-- Correcting Errors: I resolved data entry errors or inconsistencies by verifying against trusted sources or applying data transformation techniques.
-  Data Transformation: I conducted data transformations to derive meaningful insights or facilitate analysis.
-This involved tasks like:

-Aggregating Data: I aggregated data at different levels, such as daily, monthly, or by categories, to enable analysis and reporting.
-Creating Derived Variables: I calculated new variables or features based on existing data, which could include ratios, averages, or other derived metrics.
-Data Encoding: I encoded categorical variables into numerical representations, such as one-hot encoding or label encoding, to enable statistical analysis.
+Standardized data field formats for consistency.
+Data Transformation:

+Performed meaningful data transformations for analysis:
+Aggregated data at different levels (e.g., weekly, yearly, by categories) using aggregation functions like SUM, MIN, MAX, COUNT, AVG.
+Data Integration:

+Validated cleaned and transformed data for accuracy and integrity.
-Data Integration: If working with multiple data sources, I merged or joined datasets based on common identifiers or keys to combine relevant information into a unified dataset.
+Merged and joined datasets from multiple sources based on common identifiers or keys to create a unified dataset.

-Data Validation: After cleaning and transforming the data, I validated the results to ensure accuracy and integrity.
-This involved cross-checking with external sources, performing data quality checks, and validating against expected results.

-2. **Feature Engineering:** This will help use generate some new columns from existing ones.
+2. **Feature Engineering:**

+ > - Created new variables and features from existing data that provided additional insights, such as:
-> 1. Add a new column named `time_of_day` to give insight of sales in the Morning, Afternoon and Evening.
-This will help answer the question on which part of the day most sales are made.
+ > - created a column called `time_of_day` to capture sales patterns in the Morning, Afternoon, and Evening.
+This information will help determine the peak sales        periods during the day.

-> 2. Add a new column named `day_name` that contains the extracted days of the week on which the given transaction took place (Mon, Tue, Wed, Thur, Fri).
-This will help answer the question on which week of the day each branch is busiest.
+ > - created a column named `day_name`to extract the specific day of the week when each transaction occurred (Mon, Tue, Wed, Thur, Fri).
+This data will aid in understanding the busiest days for each branch.

-> 3. Add a new column named `month_name` that contains the extracted months of the year on which the given transaction took place (Jan, Feb, Mar).
-Help determine which month of the year has the most sales and profit.
+ > - created a column named `month_name` to extract the month of the year for each transaction (Jan, Feb, Mar).
+This data will assist in identifying the months with the highest sales and profitability.
-**Feature Engineering:**

-Create new variables or features from existing data that could provide additional insights, such as calculating average order value, customer lifetime value, or conversion rates.
-Transform variables as needed, such as converting categorical variables into numerical representations.

-2. **Exploratory Data Analysis (EDA):** Exploratory data analysis is done to answer the listed questions and aims of this project.

-#### Product Analysis:

-- Utilized SQL to conduct in-depth analysis of product lines to identify top-performing and underperforming segments.
-- Identified areas for improvement within each product line.

-#### Sales Analysis:

-- Leveraged SQL to analyze sales trends, providing insights into product performance and effectiveness of sales strategies.
-- Implemented SQL queries to measure the impact of different sales strategies and recommend modifications for increased sales.

-#### Customer Analysis:

-- Uncovered customer segments and their purchasing patterns.
-- Utilized SQL queries to extract actionable insights, enabling targeted marketing efforts and optimizing customer satisfaction.

-3. **Conclusion:**

-## Business Questions To Answer
+## Exploratory Data Analysis (EDA):
+Some of the business questions I've answered based on the data:

 ### Generic Question
 1. How many unique cities does the data have?
 2. In which city is each branch?

 ### Product
 1. How many unique product lines does the data have?
 2. What is the most common payment method?
 3. What is the most selling product line?